 The statutory grievance procedure is available to all state employees for resolution of most work-related concerns.
 Exceptions include pension or other retirement system issues, insurance issues, or matters not within the vested authority of the employer.
 Grievances are filed with the Office of the President and must also be sent by the grievant to the Grievance Board in Charleston.
 Grievances must be filed within 15 days of the aggrieved incident.
-For additional information refer to WV Code Chapter 29, Article 6A, contact the Human Resources Office, or go to the Grievance Board's website (http://www.pegb.wv.gov).
+For additional information refer to WV Code Chapter 29, Article 6A, contact the Human Resources Office, or go to the Grievance Board's website.